front-end-intermediate/session-1/readme.md

 `
 ```

-## EXERCISE Step Three - Dynamic Generation with Objects in an array
+## EXERCISE - dynamic generation with an array of objects

-In the previous portion of this exercise we worked with an array.
+In the previous portion of this exercise we worked with an simple array.
 An array of objects is a very common data structure.

-We have links for our page in `<script src="navitems.js"></script>`.
-It is an array containing multiple objects:
+The links for our page are in `<script src="navitems.js"></script>` - an array containing multiple objects:

 ```js
 var navItems = [